tkurtbond/tkurtbond.github.io/posts/2020/03/07/weapon-cards-for-classic-traveller-1981-and-1977-editions.rst

-Chris Kubasik of `Tales to Astound`_ has two sets of Weapon Cards for Classic Traveller (for the 1981_ and 1977_ editions) that simplifies Classic Traveller combat by consolidating the the information needed for each weapon.
+Chris Kubasik of `Tales to Astound`_ has two sets of Weapon Cards for Classic Traveller (for the 1981_ and 1977_ editions) that simplifies Classic Traveller combat by consolidating the information needed for each weapon.

 There is also a page_ with a PDF of pre-generated characters and a